MEVIT4800 – Methods in media studies: qualitative and quantitative data and analysis

 Teaching takes place throughout the semester organized as lectures, working groups and SPSS seminars.
 The workload is equivalent to seven weeks of full time studies.

 Lectures will be given in English.
 The working groups will decide themselves which language to use.

 This course contains a qualification assignment, graded approved/ not approved.
-The qualification assignment will involve participation in the SPSS seminars.
-Each SPSS group will meet one full day a week for two weeks, and the SPSS groups will be assigned according to study programme.
+The qualification assignment will involve participation in the SPSS seminars, where the students will solve various tasks using SPSS.
+The SPSS seminars will take place one full day a week for two weeks.

 The details and deadlines for the qualifications assignment will be given at the beginning of the semester.